 This is an HC-SR04 ultrasonic sensor.
 This sensor can provide 2cm to 400cm of non-contact measurement functionality with an accuracy of up to 3mm.
 Each HC-SR04 module includes an ultrasonic transmitter, a receiver, and a control circuit.

-And as we know the speed of the sound wave we can easily calculate the distance between the sensor and object.
+And as we know, the speed of the sound wave, we can easily calculate the distance between the sensor and the object.

-As we can see in the picture there are four pins – Ground, VCC, Trigger, and Echo.
+As we can see in the picture, there are four pins – Ground, VCC, Trigger, and Echo.
 VCC and ground pins are for the power supply.
-The trigger pin is for creating trigger pulse and the Echo pin is for receiving echo pulse.
+The trigger pin is for creating a trigger pulse, and the Echo pin is for receiving an echo pulse.

-In order to generate the trigger pulse, you need to set the Trigger pin on a High State for 10 µs.
-An ultrasonic sensor automatically sends 8 cycles of 40 kHz ultrasound signal and checks for its echo.
-When it receives an echo signal it automatically computes the time-span between emitting the signal and receiving the echo itself.
+In order to generate the trigger pulse, you need to set the Trigger pin to a High State for 10 µs.
+An ultrasonic sensor automatically sends 8 cycles of a 40 kHz ultrasound signal and checks for its echo.
+When it receives an echo signal, it automatically computes the time span between emitting the signal and receiving the echo itself.

-And as we know the speed of the sound wave we can easily calculate the distance between the sensor and object.
+As we know the speed of the sound wave, we can easily calculate the distance between the sensor and the object.

-In order to generate the trigger pulse, you need to set the Trigger pin on a High State for 10 µs.
-An ultrasonic sensor automatically sends 8 cycles of 40 kHz ultrasound signal and checks for its echo.
-When it receives an echo signal it automatically computes the time-span between emitting the signal and receiving the echo itself.
+In order to generate the trigger pulse, you need to set the Trigger pin to a High State for 10 µs.
+An ultrasonic sensor automatically sends 8 cycles of a 40 kHz ultrasound signal and checks for its echo.
+When it receives an echo signal, it automatically computes the time span between emitting the signal and receiving the echo itself.

-Here we are using an HC-SR04 Ultrasonic Sensor module, an LCD I2C display to Show the distance, and Arduino Uno for controlling the sensor and LCD display.
+Here we are using an HC-SR04 Ultrasonic Sensor module, an LCD I2C display to show the distance, and an Arduino Uno for controlling the sensor and LCD display.

-In the above circuit diagram, you can clearly see that the Ultrasonic echo pin and trigger pin are directly connected to Arduino pin no 8 and 9 respectively.
-LCD SCL and SDA pins are connected to Arduino SCL and SDA pins respectively.
-Ultrasonic VCC pin and LCD VCC pin are connected to Arduino 5v pin via a breadboard.
-Ultrasonic ground pin and LCD ground pin are connected to Arduino ground pin via a breadboard.
+In the above circuit diagram, you can clearly see that the Ultrasonic echo pin and trigger pin are directly connected to Arduino pins 8 and 9, respectively.
+LCD SCL and SDA pins are connected to Arduino SCL and SDA pins, respectively.
+The Ultrasonic VCC pin and the LCD VCC pin are connected to the Arduino 5V pin via a breadboard.
+The Ultrasonic ground pin and the LCD ground pin are connected to the Arduino ground pin via a breadboard.

-Note :- In Arduino Uno SCL pin is A5 and the SDA pin is A4.
+Note:- In Arduino Uno, the SCL pin is A5 and the SDA pin is A4.

 Arduino Code